redhat-openstack/website/source/documentation/package-building-overview.html.md

 ### FTBFS
 If build succeeds, package appears in [trunk]( https://trunk.rdoproject.org/).
-If fails, automatic FTBFS (Fail To Build From Source) review is created in [gerrit](https://review.rdoproject.org/r/), providing building logs and information which commit caused FTBFS, like in [example] (https://review.rdoproject.org/r/c/openstack/tacker-distgit/+/42687).
+If fails, automatic FTBFS (Fail To Build From Source) review is created in [gerrit](https://review.rdoproject.org/r/), providing building logs and information which commit caused FTBFS, like in [example](https://review.rdoproject.org/r/c/openstack/tacker-distgit/+/42687).
 All FTBFS’ have to be reviewed and fixed.
 Current FTBFS can be easily spotted on [RDO dashboard](https://dashboards.rdoproject.org/rdo-dev).
 Other way to check statuses of last builds is checking [Latest Build Reports](https://trunk.rdoproject.org/centos9-master/report.html), for example for Centos 9 master.

 ### Trunk packages – branching and debugging
 Each trunk distgit has multiple branches.
 Under development one is rpm-master and the stable ones are named
-<release>-rdo.
-The rpm-master branch has *Version:* and *Release:* fields filled with XXX, which are automatically
-replaced with proper values during the DLRN building process.
-In <release>-rdo branch, those values are filled while cutting the branch:  master -> stable/<release> during the release process.
+\<release\>-rdo.
+The rpm-master branch has *Version:* and *Release:* fields filled with XXX, which are automatically replaced with proper values during the DLRN building process.
+In \<release\>-rdo branch, those values are filled while cutting the branch:  master -> stable/\<release\> during the release process.
 Having such situation, a different procedure of bug/FTBFS reproduction is needed.

 ### Debugging with DLRN